MarcelGarus/glados/glados/README.md

 ```

 If you want to customize generators further, like only generate valid email addresses, you might need to work on a lower level of abstraction.
-Just check out the source code of exisitng generators for some examples.
+Just check out the source code of existing generators for some examples.

 Here's how to set a generator as the default generator for a type: